 The marketability of any drug candidates for which we receive regulatory approval for commercial sale may suffer if the government and third-party payors fail to provide adequate coverage and reimbursement.
 In addition, emphasis on managed care in the United States has increased, and we expect will continue to increase the pressure on pharmaceutical drug pricing.
 Coverage policies and third-party reimbursement rates may change at any time.
 Even if favorable coverage and reimbursement status is attained for one or more products for which we receive regulatory approval, less favorable coverage policies and reimbursement rates may be implemented in the future.

 Environmental Matters

-We believe that our operations comply in all material respects with applicable laws and regulations concerning environmental protection.
+We and each of our subsidiaries believe that our operations, including those of our subsidiaries, comply in all material respects with applicable laws and regulations concerning environmental protection.

 Human Capital